zxxma/ecosystem-fund-grants/README.md

 If the grant team finds it meets the requirements and brings added value to the Gno.land ecosystem, the submission will be passed along to the review committee.
 The review committee will meet quarterly to review submission, and in exceptional cases, maybe sooner.

-   For the tinker program, we have three categories:
-   * A student program run through cohorts, only with partner universities (feel free to propose yours)
-   * A developer program run through cohorts: this is for tinkers who have the initial background and motivation, but are still new in development or in Gno
-   * An advanced program for specialized and senior tinkerers or organizations: this is for tinkers with 10+ years experience in developing in web2, web3…etc.

 ## How do you get funded